MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Global Impact: Business Ethics, The University of Illinois at Urbana-Champaign

 Global business ethics covers business ethics from an international perspective.
 Students in this Coursera class learn about the social and moral dilemmas of global commerce and understand how to respond appropriately.
+This course is part of the global challenges in business specialization.

 • Faculty: Patricia Werhane, visiting professor

-• Cost: $39 to $89 per month for a Coursera subscription
+• Cost: $79 per month

 • Additional recommended reading: Conscious Capitalism: Liberating the Heroic Spirit of Business by John Mackey and Raj Sisodia